lurenjia534/onedrivelist/README.md

 ## Features

 - **Secure Authentication**: Uses Auth.js (NextAuth.js) with the Microsoft Entra ID provider for robust and secure user login.
+- **Optional Password Protection**: Require a password before accessing the site when configured.
 - **Dynamic File Browsing**: Navigate through your OneDrive folders using a clean and intuitive interface.
 - **Persistent, Shareable Links**: Each folder has a unique URL (`/files/...`) that can be shared directly.
 - **File Previews**: View images, text files, and audio directly in the browser.